matthew-brett/rmdex/README.rst

     # Also this one.
 The next line adds the text after #<- to the exercise.
     #<- my_variable = ...
     # This comment and the next code line do not appear in the exercise.
-    my_variable <- 10
+    my_variable = 10
     #<-
     # This comment does appear in the exercise, as well as the following code.
     another_variable = 11
     print("Something")
     #<-
+    #<--
+    # This line follows the both-line marker, and appears in the exercise.
+    # This line does not.
-    # After the closing #<- marker above, we resume normal service.
+    # Starting at the previous line, we resume normal service.
 This and
     # the next line of comments do not appear in the exercise.
     ```